duceppemo/VCFs_to_SNP_alignment/README.md

     ~$ conda install python=3.5

-    ~$ conda install ete3
-    ~$ conda update ete3

-Additional packages

-    ~$ conda install pyvcf
-    ~$ conda update pyvcf

-    ~$ conda install biopython
+    ~$ conda install ete3 pyvcf biopython
-    ~$ conda update biopython
+    ~$ conda update ete3 pyvcf biopython

 Xvfb (short for X virtual framebuffer) must be in your Linux environment.
 If not in your environment xvfbwrapper will install but not work.
 Xvfb is likely alread install but beware.
 Root privileges will be need if it is not available.

 Install with system's package manager.
 For example:

     ~$ sudo apt-get install xvfb

 Once installed

     ~$ conda install xvfbwrapper

-As of pandas 0.20.0, pandas 0.18.1 is still required
+pandas 0.18.1 is still required as of pandas 0.20.0

     ~$ conda install pandas=0.18.1

 RAxML must be in your PATH as: raxmlHPC-SSE3, raxmlHPC-PTHREADS-AVX2, or raxml.
-In my experience installing raxmlHPC-SSE3 is the most universal but if you have the correct computer architecture running raxmlHPC-PTHREADS-AVX2 will be faster.
+It seems raxmlHPC-SSE3 is the most universal but if you have the correct computer architecture running raxmlHPC-PTHREADS-AVX2 is faster.
 The script will first look for raxmlHPC-PTHREADS-AVX2.
 If it is not found it will look for raxmlHPC-SSE3, then raxml.
-If none of the following is in your PATH the script will fail.
+If none are found in your PATH the script will fail.

 The easiest way to install RAxML is